OUDSL/openrefine-tutorial/index.md

 ### Downloading OpenRefine
 Before we dive into to the software, we need to get both the tool and the data loaded onto our computer.

 You can download the OpenRefine software from [http://openrefine.org/download.html](http://openrefine.org/download.html).
-There are Windows, Mac, Linux distrubtions available.
+There are Windows, Mac, Linux distributions available.

 ### Getting the Data
-The data will be using comes from the [International Organization on Migration's Missing Migrants Project](https://missingmigrants.iom.int/).
+The data we will be using comes from the [International Organization on Migration's Missing Migrants Project](https://missingmigrants.iom.int/).
 According to project's About page:
 > IOM's Missing Migrants Project tracks deaths of migrants, including refugees and asylum-seekers, who have gone missing along mixed migration routes worldwide.
 The research behind this project began with the October 2013 tragedies, when at least 368 individuals died in two shipwrecks near the Italian island of Lampedusa.
 Since then, Missing Migrants Project has developed into an important hub and advocacy source of information that media, researchers, and the general public access for the latest information" [https://missingmigrants.iom.int/about](https://missingmigrants.iom.int/about).

 The data is made accesible through a Creative Commons Attribution 4.0 International License.